gsoft-inc/wl-squide/docs/getting-started/default.md

 # Getting started

-Welcome to `@squide`, a shell for [Workleap's](https://workleap.com/) federated applications.
+Welcome to `@squide` (yes :squid: with an **"e"**), a shell for [Workleap's](https://workleap.com/) federated applications.
 In this getting started section, you'll find an overview of the shell and a [quick start](create-host.md) guide to create a new federated application from scratch.

+!!!warning Foundry CLI

-!!!warning The prefered way for creating a new federated application for the Workleap platform is with the [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
+The prefered way for creating a new federated application for the Workleap's platform is with the [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
 +++ pnpm
 ```bash
 pnpm create @workleap/project@latest <output-directory>